Blank Space: Adaptive Causal Coding for Streaming Communications Over Multi-Hop Networks: System Model and Preliminaries

-where $\mu_i \in \mathbb{F}_q$ are random coefficients drawn uniformly, and $w_t^{\min}$, $w_t^{\max}$ define the sliding window bounds.
-Any linearly independent combination adds a Degree Of Freedom (DoF) to the linear system formed by the coded packets.
-Using a sufficiently large field, these combinations are linearly independent with high probability \cite{ho2006random}.
-Hence, we refer to any coded packet as a DoF, and Gaussian elimination is used for decoding at the destination.
-The source uses different coefficients each time and transmits either a "new DoF" (when $w_t^{\max}$ increases, including a new raw packet) or re-transmits a "same DoF" (when $w_t^{\max}$ remains unchanged).
+\rg{We consider each coded packet as a DoF, which may refer to either a \emph{new} or the \emph{same} DoF; the following definitions distinguish between these two cases. \begin{definition} A coded packet is referred to as a \emph{new} DoF if it is a transmission that contains new raw data packets.
+When a new DoF is transmitted, $w_{t}^{\max}$ is updated according to the new raw data packets included in the new DoF. \end{definition} \begin{definition} A coded packet is referred to as the \emph{same} DoF if it is a retransmission of the same raw data packets (i.e., raw data packets that were already transmitted in a coded packet) with a newly generated random linear combination. \end{definition}}

+The source uses different coefficients each time~\cite{geil2008field,chen2021exact,chen2020decoding} and transmits either a new DoF or re-transmits the same DoF.
 The re-transmissions, also referred to as Forward Error Correction (FEC) transmissions, compensate for potential erasures by providing redundant information.
-To guide these FEC transmissions, the sender estimates channel rate $r$ and erasure rate $\epsilon$ using feedback up to time $t$, with $\hat{r}$ and $\hat{\epsilon}$ calculated by \eqref{eqn:eps_hat} for $M=t-\rm RTT$.
+To guide these FEC transmissions, the sender estimates channel rate $r$ and erasure rate $\epsilon$ using feedback up to time $t$, with $\hat{r}$ and $\hat{\epsilon}$ calculated by \eqref{eqn:eps_hat} for $M=t-{\rm RTT}$.
 These estimates inform the following FEC mechanisms:

 \begin{enumerate}[wide, labelwidth=0.3cm, labelindent=1pt, label=M\arabic*, itemsep=1em]